lfcj/SwiftLeeConcurrently/README.md

  ```

  Another option is to set the priority of the associated `.task`.
 The current default one for SwiftUI is `.userInitiated`, currently equivalent to `.high`, but we could want to log analytics with `.task(priority: .low)`

+### (Task timeout handler using Task Groups)[https://avanderlee.com/courses/wp/swift-concurrency/creating-a-task-timeout-handler-using-a-task-group/]

+Task groups can be used creatively to create timeouts.
+By letting one of the tasks `.sleep(timeoutDuration)`, if that one is the first one to finish when one calls `group.next()`, then the timeout ended and the other task was not finished.

+I used the example given by AdLee in the link above in order to run an operation **only** if the network is available.
+If the network does not become available during the timeout, then the operation is not executed.

+Check out the (`NetworkOperationPerformer`)[https://github.com/lfcj/SwiftLeeConcurrently/blob/main/SwiftLeeConcurrently/NetworkOperatorPerformer.swift] to see the details.
+The tests are also given [here](https://github.com/lfcj/SwiftLeeConcurrently/blob/main/SwiftLeeConcurrentlyTests/NetworkPerformerTests.swift).